Demonworld: Gameplay

-Factions and Races of Demonworld
+Factions and races

 All of the factions thus far introduced in Demonworld are fully represented by a line of 15mm metal miniatures, as well as supplemental army list books containing special rules, data cards for troops, and a certain amount of fictional background information designed to give the game more interest.
 The background information does not amount to a fully realized "game world" as in the case of some other games, but there is still extensive information about the fictional "Demonworld" world.

 Empire

 The Empire is a fictional faction within the Demonworld game with a strongly feudal European feel.
 This faction's troops include pikemen, crossbowmen, longbowmen, hunter-like rangers, and a wide variety of cavalry, including armored knights as well as more lightly armed horsemen.
 War machines of this faction include artillery and chariots, while the faction's behemoths include dragon riders and mobile fighting towers drawn by oxen.
 The Empire bears a slight resemblance to a highly fictionalized Holy Roman Empire in its culture and mundane troop types.
 The Empire is made up mainly of humans, though it does include some allied dwarfs as well.